The Best Way to Store CBD: An Evidence-Based Guide

 Although room temperature is adequate for preserving CBD, the above research suggests that refrigerator-like temperatures are slightly better (2, 1).

-As such, I recommend storing CBD products either in the fridge or a dark, cool, dry cabinet.
-I usually go with the cabinet option because it’s more convenient and I know I’m going to finish my CBD products long before I need to worry about their shelf life.
+I recommend storing CBD products in the fridge or a dark, cool, dry cabinet.
+I usually go with the cabinet option because it’s more convenient, and I know I will finish my CBD products long before I need to worry about their shelf life.
 Still, CBD will last slightly longer when refrigerated.

 Other Helpful Tips